postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

 ## Aspects, advices and Initialize

 While abstract aspects like `OverrideMethodAspect` work well for simple needs, more customization is required in more complex cases.
 For example, consider the situation where you want to apply an aspect attribute to a type and have it affect all its methods.
-In Caravela, you can do this by directly implementing the `IAspect<T>` interface and putting this logic into the `Initialize` method.
+In Metalama, you can do this by directly implementing the `IAspect<T>` interface and putting this logic into the `Initialize` method.
 For example:

 ```c#
 public class CountMethodsAspect : Attribute, IAspect<INamedType>